Frequently Asked Questions

 What if someone is injured or suffers damage from the verges - for example a tree located on the verge falls down, or someone trips on a stone intended to inhibit parking on the verge, or a broken kerbstone?

 The SDRA has assumed responsibility for the maintenance and upkeep of the roundabout.
-In practice, one of the adjacent SDRA members maintains the roundabout without charging the SDRA.

-Who drains the verges?
+Who owns the drains in the verges?

 The SDRA owns the drains that it inserted into the verges or the road.

-Who is responsible for the upkeep of the drains - eg keeping them debris-free?
+Who is responsible for the upkeep of the drains - e.g. keeping them debris-free?

+The SDRA is responsible for keeping the drains functional, including unblocking.
 The property owner is responsible for regularly keeping the drains in their verges free from debris.

 Plan of the area of South Drive owned by the SDRA